bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 The Mind Map plugin shows a targeted view of the various relationships diverging off of the current note, allow a focused view of all of the links and easier navigation between them.

-If you have the desire to write more complex queries against your knowledgebase data, the Dataview p
+If you have the desire to write more complex queries against your knowledgebase data, the Dataview plugin enables querying by metadata using Dataview Query Language (SQL-like syntax) or JavaScript.

 Templater https://github.com/SilentVoid13/Templater